Musto History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
-The Musto family lived in Suffolk.
-Their name, however, is a reference to Mousquette, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Musto is one of the many new names that came to England following the Norman Conquest of 1066.
+The Musto family lived in Mousquette, Normandy, and ventured to England shortly after the Conquest in 1066.

 Early Origins of the Musto family